FHantke/brave-browser-wiki/Brave-symbol-server.md

 * or add `https://brave-symbols.s3.brave.com/` via Options dialog:
 ![image](https://github.com/brave/brave-browser/assets/5928869/8bbd3c98-02d7-4b2b-b4cf-d23d04353377)

-### Source files downloads
+### Using automatic source file downloads

-Brave symbols include source server information which allows Visual Studio to automatically download source files from GitHub.
+Brave PDBs include source server information which allows Visual Studio to automatically download source files from GitHub.
 This greatly simplifies the debug process as you don't need to have the exact Brave source tree checked-out locally.

 To have this working you need to install Python 3 and make sure [`py` launcher](https://docs.python.org/3/using/windows.html#launcher) is in your `PATH`.